 I will have to admit that the fan chart has never meant very much to me, but that night my love for a simple graph grew into something tangible for all of us.

-Now the children will grab a quilt and say they want to wrapped up in the love of their ancestors.
+Now the children will grab a quilt and say they want to wrap up in the love of their ancestors.

 It made me think to a darling friend, who at the conference said those exact things.
 She wanted to get a quilt for her grandchildren when they are born so they can be wrapped up love.
 What a brilliant idea, although I think I have a few children that might want one now.